Finding Joy in the Morning

 “But we don’t believe any of that stuff.
 We just wanted someone to finally shake up the political system, fix what’s broken, and give us the opportunities we’ve been denied.
 It’s about the economy for us, and being safe from people we think are threatening us.”

 Leaving aside the obvious parallel, to put it simply: No!
 You don’t get to do that.
-You don’t get to choose the person who threatens to commit war crimes, rip apart families, revoke civil rights, curtail free speech, validate bigotry, and dredge up every vile prejudice in this nation’s history because you thought you’d make more money and be safe from a hypothetical threat that is more dangerous to the Muslims whom you deride than it is to you.
+You don’t get to choose the person who threatens to commit war crimes, rip apart families, revoke civil rights, curtail free speech, validate bigotry, and dredge up every vile prejudice in this nation’s history because you thought you’d make more money and be safe from a hypothetical threat that is more dangerous to the people whom you deride than it is to you.
 Just because you feel safe from the consequences of the bilious hate that runs through a campaign, that’s no excuse for ignoring it because you think you’ll come out of the other side a winner.

 Listen to the people who have lost, so that you could get your win.
 Their fear, their grief, and the very real dangers of loss and violence they face, that is the price of your pyrrhic victory.